 Will I find interesting local products to buy?

 Local produce is heavily influenced by the sea and the wealth it brings.
-I’d recommend a visit to the small fishing village of Craster where you can taste the legendary locally smoked Craster kippers (pictured right).
+I recommend a visit to the small fishing village of Craster where you can taste the legendary locally smoked Craster kippers (pictured right).
 A little further up the coast is Holy Island, also known as Lindisfarne.
-This was one of the cradles of early Christianity in Britain and the monks have traditionally brewed a strong fortified wine called Lindisfarne Mead (pictured left).
+This is one of the cradles of early Christianity in Britain and the monks have traditionally brewed a strong fortified wine called Lindisfarne Mead (pictured left).

 Where can I eat locally sourced food?

 For us, the best food in Northumberland is a fish supper from Seahouses Fish and Chips where the fish is caught locally and very fresh.
 We love to sit beside the harbour, watch the boats come in and throw the odd chip to the circling seagulls.

 The other place we like to visit is the White Swan Hotel in Alnwick (pictured).
 We go there because they have a dining room with fixtures and fittings from the RMS Olympic which was the sister ship of the Titanic.
 For us it’s easy to sit there and imagine yourself back in 1912 when the Titanic set sail for New York with such hope and enthusiasm.

 Can I stay somewhere with a bit of character?

 There are two self catering cottages which, for us, show what the Northumberland coast is all about.
 The first is The Bathing House at Howick (pictured).
 This was built by Earl Grey in the 19th century for his family to have easy access to the beach.
 These days he is better remembered for inventing Earl Grey tea but back then he was Prime Minister of England.
 The house sits literally on the edge, where the land meets the sea.
 Inside it is almost as if you are in a ship.
 The second house is Greystead, a large house which sits immediately below Bamburgh castle so you can sit in the garden and admire the view.